|

 Knowing

-need for a great skiing or riding experience.
-You need to know the snow
+you need for a great skiing or riding experience.
+You need to

 SkiNH